-Per Florida Statutes, the Department must use funds received under s.
-938.085 to provide sexual battery recovery services to victims and their families.
-Department of Health retains 5% for administrative costs, and gives the remaining 95% to the Florida Council Against Sexual Violence (FCASV).
-The FCASV retains no more than 15% of the funds for statewide initiatives, and distributes the remainder of the funds to rape crisis centers, based on an allocation formula that takes into account the population and rural characteristics of each county.
+Per Florida Statutes, the Department must use funds received under section 938.085 to provide sexual battery recovery services to victims and their families.
+Department of Health retains five percent for administrative costs and provides the remaining 95 percent to the Florida Council Against Sexual Violence (FCASV) via contract.
+The FCASV retains no more than 15 percent of the funds for statewide initiatives and distributes the remainder of the funds to rape crisis centers, based on an allocation formula that takes into account the population and rural characteristics of each county.

-6.3 FLORIDA LAW RELATED TO STATUTORY RAPE (ss.
-382.356, 409.2355, & 827.04, F.S.)
+6.3 FLORIDA LAW RELATED TO STATUTORY RAPE (sections 382.356, 409.2355, 827.04, F.S.)

 a.
-Section 827.04, F.S., mandates that a person age 21 or older who impregnates a child less than 16 years old commits an act of child abuse which is a third-degree felony punishable under ss.
-775.082-775.084, F.S.
+Section 827.04, F.S., mandates that a person age 21 or older who impregnates a child less than 16 years old commits an act of child abuse which is a third-degree felony punishable under sections 775.082, 775.083, or 775.084, F.S.
 Neither the victim's lack of chastity nor the victim's consent is a defense to the crime proscribed under this subsection.